Protecting and Caring for Caves

 Clean up the Dark

-It is generally known that 'karst landscapes cover over 15% of the world's ice-free land (Goldscheider et al., 2020) The aquifers found in karst landscapes supply drinking water to nearly 10% of the global population (Stevanovic, 2018) —some 800 million people'.
+The aquifers found in karst landscapes supply drinking water to nearly 10% of the global population some 800 million people'.
+(Stevanovic 2018).

-In Australia, our karst aquifers are under a high degree of threat from overuse by mining and agricultural practices.(Harrington & Cook, 2014) These aquifers include those of the Ottaway basin, Victoria, the Daly Rivers Basin Northern Territory and the Kimberly area of Western Australia.
+Our karst aquifers are under a high degree of threat from overuse by mining and agricultural practices.(Harrington & Cook, 2014)

 Photo: © C. Buswell